quantiaconsulting/amplicon_metagenomics/Case_Studies/Bee_microbiome/readme.md

   --o-filtered-table table-no-mitochondria-no-chloroplast.qza
 ```

-### Create a subset of your data
+### 3. Target just one comparison
-If you are interested in just one aspect of your data you can select just those samples
+If you are interested in just one aspect of your data you can select just those samples.
+Create a subset of your data with the filter-samples command:
 ```
 qiime feature-table filter-samples \
   --i-table table-no-mitochondria-no-chloroplast.qza \